syamfarh/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
+* 3a.
 The parameter is provided in an invalid format.

-    * 1a1.
+    * 3a1.
 FAPro shows an error message: "Invalid command format!", along with instructions on how to properly use the command.

-* 3a.
-The given index is invalid.

-    * 3a1.
-FAPro shows an error message:  “Sorry, that value is not accepted!
-Please specify the index of the person you would like to clone!
-It should be non-negative and within the address book!”

       Use case resumes at step 2.

 * 3b.
-The given person has already been cloned.
+The given index is invalid (i.e Not a positive integer and part of the address book.

     * 3b1.
-FAPro shows an error message:  “A clone of this person already exists.
-To clone again, please edit the previous clone first or alternatively, clone the previous clone."
+FAPro shows an error message:  “The person index provided is invalid.”

         Use case resumes at step 2.